JosephJohncross/Project-planner/README.md

 ## About project
 ### Features

--Manage projects between two list (Active and Finished projects) -Drag and Drop funtionality for moving projects
++Manage projects between two list (Active and Finished projects)

++Drag and Drop funtionality for moving projects

 ### Aim of Project
 This project was built solely to practice OOP principles in Javascript.